Exploring Peru: A Family Adventure

 Day 5 — Sacred Valley to Cuzco

-Return to Ollantaytambo and drive to the Maras region to explore its fascinating salt mine terraces, operated since early Inca times.
-Then, continue to the small, adobe Andean village of Chinchero.
+Return to Ollantaytambo and drive to the small, adobe Andean village of Chinchero.
 Here you can enjoy a traditional highland huatia—potatoes roasted in an earth oven, served with other food that is traditionally offered when family members join together to harvest the new crops.
 Visit the Cuzco Traditional Textiles Center, where a local expert gives a one-hour talk and demonstration of Andean backstrap weaving techniques and discusses the meaning of weaving in the local economy.
 Meet some teenage girls who are learning to make wool sweaters, and learn how the CTTC fits into their world-view.
-Late this afternoon return to Cuzco, where dinner is on your own.
-There are many wonderful restaurants to choose from!
-Hotel Libertador Palacio del Inka (B,L)
+Late this afternoon return to Cuzco, where you’ll enjoy a relaxing dinner at the hotel.
+Hotel Libertador Palacio del Inka (B,L,D)

 Day 6 — Cuzco

 The temples and buildings of Cuzco once shimmered with gold, but the Spanish conquest left its architectural mark, wiping away any traces of richness.
 Your city tour begins this morning with a visit to the Koricancha temple, the Incan temple that was dedicated to the worship of the sun.
 Continue your walk up Calle Loreto past the fine palace walls to the Plaza de Armas.
 After lunch in the Plaza, resume your city walking tour visiting the Hatun Rumiyoq stone and artisans’ shops in the San Blas neighborhood.
 Dinner is included tonight at a local restaurant.
 Hotel Libertador Palacio del Inka (B,L,D)